 Cyber Security Tips For Small Businesses

-The ways of doing business have drastically changed because of the revolutionizing digitalization.
-And like every revolution digitalization has its pros and cons.
+The ways of doing business have drastically changed because of the revolutionizing digitization.
+And like every revolution digitization has its pros and cons.
 Enhanced productivity and improved efficiency are a couple of its advantages.
-Whereas its most significant disadvantage is its vulnerability to cyber attacks.
+Whereas its most significant disadvantage is its susceptibility to cyber security vulnerabilities.
 These threats are not large business concerns; it affects small and medium business equally.

 Here are some of the top cyber security best practices that your organization can implement to protect your organization’s valuable data:

 Below are two tips that can help the small & medium business defend themselves from cyber attacks: